 Housing Discrimination in New Mexico

-Protected groups.
-The Fair Housing Act prohibits discrimination in housing on the basis of race, color, national origin, sex, familial status, religion, or disability.
-These rules do not extend to owner-occupied homes or homes owned by religious organizations.
-New Mexico state also adds extra protections based on ancestry, sexual orientation, gender identity, or spousal affiliation.
+Protected Groups: The Federal Fair Housing Act prohibits discrimination in housing on the basis of race, color, national origin, sex (including gender identity and sexual orientation), familial status, religion, or disability.
+These rules do not extend to some owner-occupied homes or homes owned by religious organizations.
+New Mexico state law adds protections based on ancestry or spousal affiliation.

 Tenants who experience discrimination in housing may file a complaint with the federal Department of Housing and Urban Development.
 If the complaint is found to be justified, the tenant may use the findings as the basis of a civil suit.